- Multiple-choice Test To Be Held

 - April 13, 2024

 You may be assigned to either Saturday or Sunday to take your test.

 You cannot request or change your scheduled day.

 - Applications Must Be Submitted or Postmarked By

 Due to current testing space limitations, candidates may need to travel to a test site to take this examination.
 Candidates will be notified of their test site location on their admission notice.

-Interdepartmental promotion examination open to all qualified employees of the New York State Office of Mental Health, Office for People With Developmental Disabilities, and Helen Hayes Hospital.
+Interdepartmental promotion examination open to all qualified employees of the New York State Department of Taxation and Finance and Division of Tax Appeals.

 For Promotion in State Departments, Facilities, and Agencies